 All messages you post to the list are archived and available to anyone who subscribes to the list.
 Your archive queries are stored and displayed only to you.
-The archives are public on the internet.
-Information in the archives cannot be modified, although the original poster can remove them through subscribing to nabble.
+Information in the archives cannot be modified, and are not searchable.

 Risks of spam

 If you never post a message to the list, there is no way for anyone, whether or not they’re a member of the list, to obtain your email address, so there’s no risk of getting spam as a result of your list membership.
 If you post a message to the list, it’s possible, though unlikely, that another member of the list will use your email address to send you spam, or will forward your message to someone else who use your email address to send you spam.
 If you join an email list, you expose your email address to the public, and your email address may be obtained for the purpose of sending you spam.

 By posting a message to the list, you retain your copyright but grant (1) a non-exclusive license to all list members to forward that message by email to anyone, and (2) a non-exclusive license to the list owner to maintain an archive.
 These two rights you grant by posting to the list constitute the only exceptions to the normal protection afforded by the copyright you retain to your words, so any other use of an email you send to this list requires your prior permission.
 Any use of your posting without your permission, beyond the two licenses granted here, is a matter between you and the person who uses your posting improperly, and you agree to hold the list owner harmless.

 The list owners will make their best reasonable efforts to enforce the list policies.
 However, the list software may contain defects which compromise your privacy, and the password protection of secret information may be compromised by a determined attacker.
 You agree to hold the list owners harmless in the event that your privacy is compromised.